vizhub-core/vizhub-legacy/README.md

 # Product

->A platform to facilitate teaching and learning data visualization using D3.js and SVG.
+>A platform for teaching, learning, and practicing Data Visualization using D3.js and SVG.

 Target audience: